biblequiz/BibleQuiz.com/_pages/scholarships.md

 	<img src="{% link assets/images/ag-youth-logo.png %}" alt="" style="max-width:60%;">
 </a>

-For those who have earned scholarships from the Assemblies of God (e.g. placing in the top 3 at National Finals), you can request your scholarship money at the link below.
+For those who have earned scholarships at National Finals, you can request your scholarship money at the link below.

 <a href="https://agyouth.formstack.com/forms/ag_youth_ministries_scholarship_form" class="button is-primary" target="blank">AG General Scholarship Funds Request Form</a>